Some of the most common questions we get at Ellis Family Dentistry have to do with dental x-rays:

 Why Do You Need X-Rays?

 X-rays, also called radiographs, help your dentist spot conditions, like cavities, tooth misalignment, and abscesses, that they can’t see through a visual examination.
 X-rays are especially important for children because they are generally more susceptible to tooth decay than adults.
 The benefits of X-rays, which include diagnosing decay, pathology, or any abnormalities, far outweigh the risks of exposure to this minimal dose of radiation.

 How Often Should I Get Them?

 Your X-ray schedule depends on a number of factors, including your medical and dental history.
-Generally, patients without a history of cavities or dental disease are recommended to undergo one set of X-rays every two to three years.
-The best way to reduce the number of X-rays you need is to follow good oral hygiene at home.
+Generally, patients are recommended to undergo a set of x-rays annually.
+Patients without a history of cavities or dental disease can undergo one set of x-rays every two to three years as mutually agreed by the patient and dentist.
+The best way to reduce the number of x-rays you need is to follow good oral hygiene at home.